Wachau Valley Kayak & Wine Tour

 8:00am - Meet & greet

 We meet at the main entrance of Vienna’s ‘Westbahnhof’ railway station (see map below for directions), before a one hour train journey to Melk, home of the world famous baroque abbey, at the western edge of the Wachau.
-Once there, we’ll prepare the kayaks, provide a full safety briefing and give paddling instructions, prior to launch.
+Once there, we’ll prepare the kayaks and provide a safety briefing prior to launch.
+Alternatively, you may meet us at 09:30 in Melk directly.

 Western Wachau - Apricot orchards, medieval castles and mother nature

 The first part of the tour takes us through west Wachau.
-Here it is too cool for wine production, so the hills are covered in carpets of trees with castles and palaces sitting proudly atop many of the valley’s highest peaks.
-You’ll be in awe of the Wachau’s natural beauty from your privelged position, right at the heart of it on the Danube river!
-We’ll also stop for a break by the river’s edge, where the shore transforms itself into a small natural beach.
+Here it is a little too cool for wine production, so the hills are covered in carpets of trees with castles and palaces sitting proudly atop many of the valley’s highest peaks.
+You’ll be in awe of the Wachau’s natural beauty from your privileged position, right at the heart of it on the Danube river!

-After continuing downstream for a few more kilometres, we’ll take another break, this time for lunch in a small yet historically fascinating local hamlet (lunch not included).
+After continuing downstream briefly, we’ll take another break, this time for lunch in a small yet historically fascinating local hamlet (lunch not included).

 Eastern Wachau - Dry stone walls, vine rows and wonderful wines